With a combination of a small number of people + software + servers and robots.

 This was more than 20 years ago.

 I am constantly testing the hypothesis that if we can design communication in a place called a "company" where many people work at the same time, so that communication itself can be "(1) fun and exciting, (2) surprising (stimulating) when faced with a completely different organization and culture, such as in a merger and acquisition, and (3) focused work in a short period of time, it will semi-automatically lead to increased productivity.
-We are constantly testing the hypothesis that if we can design a system that allows people to (1) be surprised (stimulated) when confronted with a completely different organization and culture, such as an M&A, and (2) concentrate on work for a short period of time, it will semi-automatically lead to increased productivity.
+I am constantly testing the hypothesis that if we can design our work environment to (1) be surprised (stimulated) by a completely different organization and culture, such as an M&A, and (2) focus on work for a short period of time, it will semi-automatically improve productivity.